peetinc/SimpleLauncher/README.md

 Notes:
 * Make sure your download preferences make it into /Library/Preferences/com.github.remoteaccess.plist (everything is a string, no bool!)
 * Signed, but not notorized
+* Edit variables in preinstall script for munkipkg
 * Use munkipkg to build deployable package after editing the preinstall script.
+* Test it on a VM or two.
+* Profit?

 Cheers.Peet